kalibera/rchk/doc/INTERNALS.md

   allocators)

-Similarly to the context-insensitive allocator detection, we then compute the transitive closure of the two ''callgraphs'' to find functions that may call into `R_gc_internal`.
+Similarly to the context-insensitive allocator detection, we then compute the transitive closure of the two ''call graphs'' to find functions that may call into `R_gc_internal`.
 Again we use a simple fixed-point algorithm using the adjacency matrix and the adjacency list.